BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Galapagos, and is there really a 'bad' time?
+When is the absolute best time to visit the Galapagos Islands for wildlife viewing, and what should I pack for it?

-Are there any 'off-the-beaten-path' spots or experiences that most tourists miss?
+Are there any 'off-the-beaten-path' islands or activities that offer a different perspective?

 Ready to Plan Your Trip?